duanhuaiyu/nugas/docs/README.md

 ## `f2e0d1a`: Two-Flavor, Energy Independent, One-Dimensional, Axisymmetric Model
 - `dispersion-relations.ipynb` shows how to compute the flavor isospin wave solutions and their dispersion relations for the 1D axisymmetric model.
-- The example of solving the equation of motion numerically is coming soon.
+- `fast-oscillations.ipynb` demonstrates how to solve the equation of motion numerically.